Paul Strauss: Shadow Senator

-Prior to being elected as a shadow senator in 1996, Strauss served in several locally elected government positions.
+Before being elected as a shadow senator in 1996, Strauss served in several locally elected government positions.
 He served as the at-large member of the D.C.
 Democratic State Committee, Chairperson of the Democratic Party's D.C.
 Statehood Committee, Chairperson of Advisory Neighborhood Commission 3E, and Chairperson of Neighborhood Planning Council #3.
-Strauss was first elected to the Advisory Neighborhood Commission in 1986 as the youngest chairperson and served as a commissioner there until 1996.
+Strauss was first elected to the Advisory Neighborhood Commission in 1986 as the youngest chairperson and was a commissioner there until 1996.

 As one of the District of Columbia's two shadow senators, Strauss lobbies the U.S. Senate and the U.S. House of Representatives on behalf of the citizens of D.C. in their attempt to gain full federal representation, self-determination, and eventually admittance to the Union as the 51st state.
-As a shadow senator, Strauss cannot vote on matters before the Senate.
+Strauss cannot vote on matters before the Senate as a shadow senator.

 In 2006, Strauss ran for the Council of the District of Columbia to represent Ward 3.
 He came in second place in the Democratic primary, receiving 15% of the vote, while Mary Cheh received 44% of the vote.

 Strauss was selected to be a superdelegate to the 2008 Democratic National Convention where he endorsed Barack Obama.

 Strauss was re-elected in 2008.
 Strauss received 65% of the vote in the September Democratic primary, while Democratic challenger Phil Pannell received 33%.
 In the November general election, Strauss faced Republican Nelson F. Rimensnyder, D.C.
-Statehood Green Party candidate Keith Ware, and Libertarian Party Candidate Damien Lincoln Ober.
-Strauss received 82% of the vote, giving him his largest margin of victory ever.
+Statehood Green Party candidate Keith Ware and Libertarian Party Candidate Damien Lincoln Ober.
+Strauss received 82% of the vote, giving him his most significant margin of victory ever.

 Strauss was again re-elected in 2014, with 77.3% of the vote.